Personal tools

 Similar to: None

 Care: A very difficult species to maintain in the home aquarium.
 The tank should be well matured and have an established fine sandy substrate in order for this species to burrow and consume some of the microscopic critters (planaria etc) within.
 This species is quite skittish and will need a fair depth of sand in order to immerse itself completely when startled.
 They do not tolerate hard water, indeed, this species requires very soft and slightly acidic water - without this, they will not fare well.
-Moosefaced loaches do not appreciate bright lighting and are considered to be nocturnal; the use of a blue moon light tube may aid in observing their natural behaviour.
+Moosefaced loaches do not appreciate bright lighting and are considered to be nocturnal; the use of a blue or red moon light may aid in observing their natural behaviour.
 More than one specimen can be kept in the same aquarium, and if at all possible, they should be kept in groups of at least 3 as they do seem to have some social needs.
 Tankmates, if desired, should be small and of a peaceful disposition.
 Moosefaced loaches are notorious jumpers, so a tight fitting hood should be fitted to their aquarium.

 Somileptes gongotaFeeding: Moosefaced loaches find the majority of their food by sifting through the substrate.
 For this reason, it is important that they are only added to well established set-ups with a what could be described as a 'live' sand substrate.
 When first imported or introduced to their new home, these fish should be fed live California blackworms (Lumbriculus variegatus).
 Enough should be added to the tank to allow the worms to take up residence in the substrate.
 Blackworms are harmless, do not carry diseases and will not foul the tank like other foods.
 The Moosefaced Loach will subsequently sift the sand and readily consume the worms.
 This live food is the key to conditioning these fish and getting them through the difficult period of acclimatization - when it can be very hard to get them to start feeding again.
 Eventually, over a period of weeks, the Moosefaced Loach can be slowly weaned off live blackworms and gradually transitioned to taking small frozen foods such as daphnia and baby or adult brine shrimp.
 Once firmly established they will even eat high quality flake food that has drifted down to the surface of the sand. it's a good idea to periodically feed blackworms as a treat to keep the fish in good condition.
 They do not compete for food well, which is a good reason to keep them in a species-only aquarium.